 Finally, since “Art teachers typically provide their students with highly individualized, constructive criticism” (Warner, 2022) each student improves skills individually and can feel seen and validated by those around them.

 These corrective elements of the practice also allow students to “learn how to gracefully receive a critique and respond to it” (Warner, 2022) adding another benefit of the performing arts.
 In general, performing arts activities tend to be group activities, with individuals coming together to form a collective cast or ensemble.
 Each participant plays a unique role in the bigger picture of the overall performance, and everyone must work together to help make the outcome as great as possible.
+“Participating in arts programs — particularly those that focus on more collaborative forms like theatre and music — is a good way for students to sharpen their communications and social-emotional skills, experts say” (Warner, 2022) He continues, writing “it also helps with youngsters’ socio-emotional development like working and sharing with others, independent thought, confidence building, empathy, and compassion.
 “Participating in arts programs” — particularly those that focus on more collaborative forms like theatre and music — is a good way for students to sharpen their communications and social-emotional skills, experts say” (Warner, 2022) He continues, writing “it also helps with youngsters’ socio-emotional development like working and sharing with others, independent thought, confidence building, empathy, and compassion.
 Engaging in music, dance, and drama from different communities also helps better their cultural awareness and appreciation.”
 All these experiences help put children who engage in the performing arts ahead of their peers.

 Working together also helps children develop a better understanding of accountability.
 “That weight of personal responsibility is rare in a child’s world, and successfully delivering his lines or hitting the right guitar chords means more because of what’s at stake” (Savage, 2022).
 This pressure can be explained as part of what forms the tight bonds between performers and their peers.
 As Stagecoach Performing Arts puts it, “Attending a performing arts group provides students with a space for a social connection, creating a sense of belonging” (Psychreg,2022).